Residential Permit Parking

 Valid Driver's License

 Required even if it does not show qualifying address.
-Driver's license is not necessary when applying for visitor placard only unless it is being used as proof of residency showing qualifying address.
+A driver's license is not necessary when applying for visitor placard only, unless it is being used as proof of residency showing qualifying address.

 California Vehicle Registration